Henry Roderick Newman Biography | Oil Paintings

 5-1833 Easton, USA - 1-16-1918 Florence, ITABack to Artist IndexView Artists Paintings

-A self-taught artist, Henry Roderick Newman was influenced by John Ruskin’s landscape and nature scenes.
-He was persuaded to follow in his father’s path as a physician, but in 1861, with the death of his father, Newman abandoned his studies and immediately took up painting.
-His mother gave him one year to prove himself as an artist and so he spent six months painting in Stockbridge, Massachusetts.
+Henry Roderick Newman was a self-taught artist and influenced by John Ruskin’s landscape and nature scenes.
+He was studying to be a doctor, same as his father, but in 1861, with the death of his father, Newman abandoned his studies and immediately took up painting at the late age of twenty-eight.
+His mother gave him one year to support himself as an artist and so he spent six months painting landscapes in Stockbridge, Massachusetts.
 The results were several highly finished nature studies, three of which were exhibited later that year at the National Academy of Design.

-Along with John Bunyon Bristol, Newman was one of the first significant American painters to paint in Florida.
-He was attracted to the area for health reasons, and painted in the area of St. Augustine from 1868 until the summer of 1869.
-Some of these paintings were later acquired by his friend and patron, John Ruskin, the English aesthetician, with whom he traveled.
-In 1872, Newman moved to Florence, Italy to study painting and was inspired by the architecture he found there as well as the masterpieces by Giotto, Masaccio, and Fra Angelico.
+Along with John Bunyon Bristol, Henry Roderick Newman was one of the first American painters to paint in Florida.
+He was attracted to the area for health reasons and painted in the area of St. Augustine from 1868 for two years.